 They may push aside differing critiques and opinions.

-Bad leaders will no longer engage when their subordinate disagree with them and their idea.
+Bad leaders will no longer engage when their subordinates disagree with them and their idea.
 They will keep away and avoid having open discussions with those around them.
 Terrible leaders could just constantly revert and refer to their own opinion when making all decisions.

 Poor leaders, also, fail to inform others of any decisions being made, big or small.
 They don’t clarify the important things with the people who work for them; it also surprises them when others don’t apprehend the essential aspects, despite not being told.

-Bad leaders don’t ask for feedback, or are dismissive of it when they get hold of it.
+Bad leaders don’t ask for feedback or are dismissive of it when they get hold of it.
 Bad leadership means not caring about what your colleagues think.

 Inconsistency

 Proper leaders lead by example in any way they can, by showing their subordinates the right way to do things.
-Leaders who are inconsistent of their behavior will speedily convince others that they are not dependable enough to be the head of tasks; this also shows how incompetent and irresponsible they are.
+Leaders who are inconsistent of their behaviour will speedily convince others that they are not dependable enough to be the head of tasks; this also shows how incompetent and irresponsible they are.

 A leader who is inconsistent and changes their mind leads to confusion and mixed signals among all people around them.